 Other great outdoor spots to hit when visiting Bend are Tumalo Falls, Newberry National Volcanic Monument, Pilot Butte, Deschutes River Trail, the Oregon Badlands, Skylight Cave, and the Redland Caves.

 Bend is also world-renowned for fly-fishing, winner of Beer Town USA and Dog Town USA, and is known for having easy access to the fun-as-hell rapids it’s got going on there.
 So, when it comes to outdoor adventure, Bend does it in style.

 People are flocking to Bend, Oregon, for good reason.
 It’s fun, safe, stunning, exhilarating–basically the full package for much less than most other popular mountain towns around the US.
-Bend has the second highest four-year growth forecast in the nation–so investing in real estate in Bend is a spectacular idea (that’s not intended as financial advice).
+In 2020 Bend was the second highest four-year growth forecast in the nation–so investing in real estate in Bend is a spectacular idea (that’s not intended as financial advice).

 It’s a great town to raise a family, grow a business, and nurture your soul.
 The only time you’ll get into traffic is if a family of deer crosses the road.
 There are 24 world-class craft breweries and so many great places to eat.
 If you’re into it, you could go Fly Fishing on the Deschutes River during your lunch break.
 Also, like the rest of the state, there is no sales tax and a low cost of doing business.

 Thinking About Moving to Bend, Oregon?

 If you’re looking to move to Bend, or you have questions about the area, reach out to us via text, phone, email, or even send the pigeon carrier.
 Contact us at any time day or night.
 We’ve got your back when moving to Bend, Oregon.